new Operator in C++

 new expression in C++ does three things in C++:

-3. Returns an address to starting byte of allocated memory that can be stored in a pointer with a pointer type derived from type-id.
+3. Returns an address to the starting byte of allocated memory that can be stored in a pointer with a pointer type derived from type-id.
 The program uses this returned address to access the newly allocated object in the memory.

 The new operator denotes a request for memory allocation in the free space.
 If sufficient memory is available, the new operator initializes the memory and returns the newly allocated and initialized memory address to the pointer variable.

-Syntax to Use new Operator in C++
+Syntax to Use New Operator in C++

 We can allocate memory of the ClassName type using the following syntax in C++.